openseattle/discotech/index.md

 ## What is a DiscoTech?

-DiscoTech is short for **Disco**ver **Tech**nology, and it's an opportunity to find out about local technology projects that address civic issues, and learn about writing code, about open data, and about local technology policies & issues.
+DiscoTech is short for **Disco**ver **Tech**nology, and it's an opportunity to find out about local technology projects that address civic issues, about open data, and about local technology policies & issues.

+Created by the Detroit Digital Justice Coalition (part of Allied Media Projects), DiscoTechs are a replicable model, and are designed so that participants learn more about the impact and possibilities of technology within our communities.
+DiscoTechs feature interactive, multimedia workshops designed to demystify, engage, and inform the community about issues of Internet use and ownership, and our communications rights on and offline."

+Read more about the event format here: https://www.alliedmedia.org/ddjc/discotech

-### Our DiscoTech will include:
+### The Seattle DiscoTech will include:

 - a civic tech fair featuring projects & organizions that seek to improve local civic engagement
 - a series of panel discussions for learning about civic technology